 bewegung.

 [bəˈveːɡʊŋ - the german word for motion].
-This 8KB, 0-dependency library
+This 4KB,

 Examples